 Wisconsin’s competitiveness is directly affected by the strength of each mode of transportation as well how efficiently the modes function within the state’s transportation network.

 In 2010, the U.S. Chamber of Commerce developed a Transportation Performance Index to quantify the correlation between the performance of the transportation network and the economy.
 The Chamber found that if the national Transportation Performance Index had been as high as the average in the top five states, nearly $1 trillion in additional Gross Domestic Product would have been realized.
 Wisconsin ranked in the lower third of states in the index.

 State Funding – The motor fuel tax and vehicle registration fee are the primary state revenue sources for transportation.
-The gas tax is Wisconsin’s largest source of transportation funding making up 52 percent of state transportation revenues and approximately 30 percent of total transportation revenues.
+The gas tax is Wisconsin’s largest source of transportation funding making up slightly more than 50 percent of state transportation revenues and approximately 30 percent of total transportation revenues.
 As a result, Wisconsin’s transportation funding base is one of the narrowest in the nation.
-Wisconsin provides very little general purpose revenue to its all-modes transportation fund to support those forms of transportation that do not contribute user fee revenues to the fund.
 Other states use additional revenue sources such as significant general fund revenue, sales tax revenues, local tax options and tolling to pay for their transportation needs.

 The Wisconsin Transportation Finance and Policy Commission, on which TDA served, issued a comprehensive analysis of Wisconsin’s transportation funding challenges.